 Ignoring Weather Warnings and Seasonal Hazards

-In Alaska’s harsh, rapidly changing climate, the Kilchers constantly put themselves at risk by overlooking severe weather alerts and seasonal dangers.
+In Alaska’s harsh, unpredictable climate, the Kilchers often put themselves at risk by ignoring weather alerts and seasonal dangers.

 Any thriving homestead should develop thorough seasonal preparedness plans: